jnozzi/cocoadev.com/markdown/NSMagnifier.md

 @class _NSMagnifier;

 Once you've got that, you can grab magnifier focus from any method.
-In this case, an General/IBAction might make sense:
+In this case, an IBAction might make sense:

-- (General/IBAction)grabColorFromScreen:(id)sender
+- (IBAction)grabColorFromScreen:(id)sender
 {
   _NSMagnifier *mag = [_NSMagnifier sharedMagnifier];
-  [mag trackMagnifierForPanel:General/[NSColorPanel sharedColorPanel]];
+  [mag trackMagnifierForPanel:[NSColorPanel sharedColorPanel]];
 }

-You can then process things via the standard routes for General/NSColorPanel.
+You can then process things via the standard routes for NSColorPanel.
 For instance, you can set a delegate for the shared color panel, and then respond to the -changeColor: method:

 - (void)awakeFromNib
 {
   // ...
-  General/[[NSColorPanel sharedColorPanel] setDelegate:self];
+  [[NSColorPanel sharedColorPanel] setDelegate:self];
 }

 - (void)changeColor:(id)sender